usaid-cs/yesterday-i-learned/random.md

 1. While both [Saint Nicholas and Santa Claus][wikipedia 194] were responsible for *secret* gifting, the commercial Christmas only consists of public gifting, stashed under a tree notwithstanding.
 1. [Grouper][wikipedia 195] is literally 石斑.
 1. Coriander *is* [cilantro][wikipedia 196], and is a leafy herb that [Mexicans poop on][reddit 57].
-1. *Carabinieri* is the Italian word for police. *Carabineer* is a soldier who uses a carbine.
 1. Email titles should be [no more than 78 characters in length][stackoverflow 13]; line-wrapping can extend the length indefinitely.
 Most frameworks limit the length to 255 characters anyway.
 1. A [higher-order function][github 3] (more jargons inside link) is a function that accepts a function and returns a function.
 A decorator is a higher-order function.
 1. New Zealand is on its own geographical (not political) continent called [Zealandia][reddit 58].